igraph/python-igraph/doc/source/install.rst

   $ pip install git+https://github.com/igraph/python-igraph

-Pip is smart enough to download the sources from Github, initialize the submodule for the |igraph| C core, compile it, and then compile |python-igraph| against it and install it.
+`pip` is smart enough to download the sources from Github, initialize the submodule for the |igraph| C core, compile it, and then compile |python-igraph| against it and install it.
 As above, a virtual environment is a commonly used sandbox to test experimental packages.

-If you want the latest release from Pypi but prefer to (or have to) install from source, call:
+If you want the latest release from PyPI but prefer to (or have to) install from source, call:

   $ pip install --no-binary ':all:' python-igraph